13 Scenic Spots to Get Married in Key West

 Aboard a sunset sail with Weddings on the Water

 Walk down the plank aisle and get married while sailing the seas in a party-ready catamaran.
 If you have a smaller crew, charter the Sunset 1, equipped with a bar, sound system and restrooms for up to 40 guests.
 Larger groups (up to 149 guests) can set sail on the Party Cat or Sandie Cat catamarans, which each have sunset decks, dance floors and catering facilities.

 On the largest private beach at Casa Marina

-Ever since this grand Waldorf Astoria Resort opened on New Year’s Eve nearly 100 years ago, they’ve become the premier destination to celebrate.
+Ever since this grand resort opened on New Year's Eve over 100 years ago, they've become the premier destination to celebrate.
 The elegant landmark property has many indoor and outdoor venues overlooking the Atlantic Ocean to choose from, including the pristine beach, the sprawling West Lawn gardens and Grand Ballroom, each of which can accommodate over 200 guests.